Whose Crisis?: The global COVID-19 crisis from the perspective of communities in Africa

 The three-legged stool

-SFA is inspired by Nobel Peace prize winner Wangari Maathai’s concept of the “Three legged stool”.
+SFG is inspired by Nobel Peace prize winner Wangari Maathai’s concept of the “Three legged stool”.
 It is a metaphor for a stable society, with each leg representing sustainable environmental management, democratic governance, and a culture of peace.
 Each leg must be stable for the stool to stand, meaning the society will not be able to develop if any of the legs are not strong.
-SFA believes in this holistic approach.
+SFG believes in this holistic approach.
 We believe that we live in an interconnected world, where we should not just focus on siloed sectoral approach, but work in interdisciplinary teams, looking at the whole picture.

 Institutions